username1001/weather-CLI/README.md

 ## Setting up

 After cloning, run `npm install`.
-Then run `node index.js`, entering the desired postal code or city.
+Then run `node index.js`, entering the desired postal code or city. **Note**: You can also run the shell script provided to automate the above.
+Run `make weather`, then to execute `./weather`.